officialarun/CoSpaces/RENDER_DEPLOYMENT_CODE_CHANGES.md

 # Code Changes Required for Render Deployment

 ## Summary
-**Only 3 code changes are required** for deploying to Render.
+**4 code changes are required** for deploying to Render.
 Most of your code is already production-ready!

+**Note**: If you encounter a "babel: not found" error during build, the fixes below address that issue.

 ---